Tennessee Titans Vs. New England Patriots Preview, Odds: Pats Play First Wild Card Playoff Game Since 2009

 The New England Patriots make their 11th straight playoff appearance, but first in a Wild Card round since 2009, while the Tennessee Titans appear in only their second postseason since 2008 when they two teams meet in the opening round of the AFC playoffs in Foxborough on Sunday.
-For the Patriots, the Wild Card round appearance came only because they were stunned by the last-place Miami Dolphins on the final day the regular season.
+For the Patriots, the Wild Card round appearance comes after they were stunned by the last-place Miami Dolphins on the final day the regular season.

-But for the Titans, the game is also a grudge match.
+For the Titans, the game is also a grudge match.
 In 2017, the last time Tennessee made the playoffs, it was New England who cut their postseason run short, with a 35-14 victory in the Divisional Round game at Gillette Stadium.
 This time, however, oddsmakers expect a closer contest.

-Overall, the Patriots have won 18 of their last 20 at home, and against the spread have gone 6-1 in their last seven January games, according to USA Today.
-But a faltering, 42-year-old Tom Brady, who threw for just 24 touchdown passes while posting a passer rating of 88.0, combined with a resurgent Titans’ quarterback Ryan Tannehill have given Tennessee a legitimate chance to end the Patriots’ season prior to the conference championship for the first time since 2011.
+Overall, the Patriots have won 18 of their last 20 games at home, and against the spread have gone 6-1 in their last seven January games, according to USA Today.
+But a faltering 42-year-old Tom Brady, who threw for just 24 touchdown passes while posting a passer rating of 88.0, combined with a resurgent Titans’ quarterback in Ryan Tannehill, have given Tennessee a legitimate chance to end the Patriots’ season prior to the conference championship for the first time since 2011.

 NBC Sports previews the AFC Wild Card matchup, in the video below.